1.3 Object Assignment

 #> Error in eval(expr, envir, enclos): object 'X_num' not found

-In addition, you can assign value(s) of an expression to a name.
-Let’s try to simplify the three expressions we showed at the beginning of this section.
-It is easy to observe that the three expressions share a common term exp(3) / log(20,3) * 7.
-Let’s assign the common term to a name.
+You can also assign the result of an expression to a name.
+Let’s simplify the three expressions we showed at the beginning of this section.
+Each one shares the common term exp(3) / log(20, 3) * 7, so we will store that term in an object.

 y_num <- exp(3)/log(20, 3) * 7